Cloud-Schematics/LEMP/README.md

 # LEMP Template

-This template allocates a virtual machine instance and provisions NGINX, MySQL (mariadb), and PHP onto that instance.
+This template deploys a virtual machine instance and provisions NGINX, MySQL (mariadb), and PHP onto that instance.

 ## Using This Template